 Oh, and if there's some interesting stuff we missed, please let us know!

 - openMSX Launcher

 - An openMSX version of the blueMSX Launcher, mostly targeted at launching games.
 It supports screenshots for games and a large number of languages.
 Multiplatform: Windows, Mac, Linux, BSD.

 - NekoLauncher openMSX

 - Because the old style Catapult does not run (properly) on Mac, an active Japanese emulator user/programmer wrote an openMSX variant of his NekoLauncher series.
-It looks like a simple launcher, but also seems to be very user friendly.
+It's not only getting more and more advanced, but also seems to be very user friendly.

 - For the same reason, Cesco made another launcher for openMSX on OS X. It seems to be focused mainly on games and features image previews.

 - openMSX Compilation Guide for OS X